CDCgov/MIRA-NF/README.md

 Input parameters for the pipeline include:

-- profile - singularity,docker,local,hpc \ You can use docker or singularity.
-Use local for running on local computer and hpc for running on an hpc.
+- profile - singularity,docker,local,sge,slurm \ You can use docker or singularity.
+Use local for running on local computer.
 - input - <RUN_PATH>/samplesheet.csv with the format described above.
 The full file path is required.
 - outdir - The file path to where you would like the output directory to write the files.
 The full file path is required.
 - runpath - The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here.
 The full file path is required.